facebook/infer/_docs/01-linters.md

 permalink: /docs/linters.html
 ---

-For iOS apps, we provide a linters framework.
+For C/C++ and Objective-C languages, we provide a linters framework.
 These are checks about the syntax of the program; it could be about a property, or about code inside one method, or that a class or method have certain properties.
 We provide [a few checks](/docs/linters-bug-types.html) and we have developed a domain specific language (DSL) to make it easier to write checks.

 - [AL: A declarative language for writing linters in Infer](/docs/linters.html#al_intro)
 - [Getting the clang AST](/docs/linters.html#clang_ast)